darksword99/Augur-the-Aspects/README.md

 # Auger the Aspects
-Auger the Aspects is a game made by Team Quay.
+Auger the Aspects is a game (being) made by Team Quay.

+We purposfully are offering no lisence.